Jorge Farinacci: Political Involvement

 Farinacci also joined the editorial board of pro-independence newspaper Claridad when it was reorganized to reflect the entire patriotic movement in Puerto Rico.

 Farinacci had also participated in the working group of the São Paulo Forum since 1999, and argued against the presence of the US Navy in the island Vieques.
 He strongly condemned the assassination of the leader of the Boricua Popular Army, Filiberto Ojeda Ríos, on the part of the FBI, on September 23 as 2005.
 Farinacci was also an ardent defender of the Cuban Revolution, and the Bolivarian Revolution in Venezuela, a country he had maintained with since before the arrival of President Hugo Chavez and who he visited in 2005.

 Milagros Rivera, chair of the Cuba Solidarity Committee, who knew Farinacci from the University of Puerto Rico, said of Farinacci: "...He not only worked tirelessly to defend Cuba but was an anti-imperialist in the internationalist sense.
 He not only opposed U.S. interventions throughout Latin America but also supported the struggle of the Palestinians, the liberation movements in Africa ... of the oppressed everywhere.
 Fari was of a new breed."

 Death

 In January, 2005, Farinacci was diagnosed with lymphoma in the kidney and then in the heart.
 He was in remission, when, in June, doctors found lymphoma in the brain.
 In July, he was admitted to Auxilio Mutuo Hospital in Hato Rey.
 He died in the hospital on August 26, 2006.
-He was buried on Monday, August 28, 2006 at the Angeles Memorial Park Cemetery, Guaynabo.
+He was buried on Monday, August 28, 2006, at the Angeles Memorial Park Cemetery, in Guaynabo, Puerto Rico.
 At the time of his death he was 56 years old.

-From Saturday, September 9, 2006 in the evening, to Monday morning, more than 1,000 workers and their families, (pro-independence activists from across Puerto Rico) trade unionists and sympathizers of the Socialist Front, visited the Ehret funeral home in the suburb of Río Piedras to pay tribute to Farinacci.
+From Saturday, September 9, 2006, in the evening, to Monday morning, more than 1,000 workers and their families, (pro-independence activists from across Puerto Rico) trade unionists and sympathizers of the Socialist Front, visited the Ehret funeral home in the suburb of Río Piedras to pay tribute to Farinacci.